A rare treble for the King

 1975 - We also entertained City, with midfielder Peter Cormack nabbing the only goal of the game in his 178th and final reds appearance.

 1991 – Scottish centre-back Danny Wilson was born in Livingston.
-He signed from Rangers for an initial £2m fee in July 2010, playing nine senior games and making his full international debut before returning north of the border to sign for Heart Of Midlothian last May after a loan spell there.
+He signed from Rangers for an initial £2m fee in July 2010, playing nine senior games and making his full international debut before returning north of the border to sign for Heart Of Midlothian in May 2013 after a loan spell there.

 The mighty Finn

 2001 - Sami Hyypiä was named Finland’s Sports Person of the Year.
 All twenty reporters on Finland’s best-selling newspaper Helsingin Sanomat voted for him, such is the respect his fellow countrymen had for his achievements that year.
 He became only the second team sport player to win this trophy, after Jari Litmanen.

 1919 - We beat Everton at Anfield with Tom Miller scoring a brace in a 3-1 win, to end a run of seven consecutive home derby defeats.
 Harry Lewis netted our other goal, with Bobby Parker netting one of his eight goals against the reds.

 1910 - We won at Goodison with Jack Parkinson nabbing the only goal of the game.